Arts & Crafts at Camp

 Ceramic Firing - After painting their masterpiece, campers will learn how to load their artwork into the kiln!
 The Kiln process requires a lot of practice, so the Instructor will be making sure the kiln is loaded properly.
 Campers will learn about the history of Kilns and the multiple uses for them in different cultures and in history.

-Pretzels - In this class, campers make their own dough with flour, water, sugar, salt , and yeast.
+Dumplings and Pretzels - In this class, campers make their own dough with flour, water, sugar, salt , and yeast.
 They talk about the process of allowing the dough to rise and the chemical reaction that sugar has with yeast to create the gas that makes it swell!

 Learn how to photograph animals, people, and scenery with ease!
 In this course, campers venture out into camp with a camera and endless possibilities.
 Each day has an objective to help campers get an eye for photography.
-At the end of this week long course, campers will take a home a CD with all the pictures from their course!
+At the end of this week long course, campers will take home a CD with all the pictures from their course!

 Photography 101 - Learn the fascinating history of the camera and photograph by building your own "Camera Obscura"!
 Campers will then dive into the basics of taking a great picture.

 Nature's Alphabet - This is a photographer's hide and seek.
 The group will look for the shapes of letters out in nature and photograph them.
 By finding a "Y" in the shape of a tree, or an "O" in the shape of a puddle, find all 26 letters of the alphabet by the end of class!

 Tricky Pics - It's all about perspective.
 Learn how to make the impossible happen by tricking the eye and camera with these fun and funny pictures.
 Campers will think of creative pictures to take and pose with their friends in this class.

 Photos from the Field - Today camper's will go "on location" to get some great action shots.
 They may follow around the camp photographer or photograph nature i the Animal Area or on our beautiful nature trails.